robertguss/go-basics-softcover-book/chapters/go-basics-4-constants-in-go.md

 # Constants

-In this chapter, we are going to explore how to work with constants in the Go programming language.
-We will discuss the following topics:

-- Naming convention
-- Typed constants
-- Untyped constants
-- Enumerated constants

 ## Naming convention

 In many languages, `constants` are typically named with Capital letters.
 However, remember that in Go, anything that begins with a Capital letter will be exported.
 So unless you want to export a constant, you should follow the same naming conventions with constants as you do with variables.